nicolasdanelon/UnofficialDocs/source/reference/plugins.rst

 edit is finished.

 It's important to call ``view.end_edit()`` after each ``view.begin_edit()``, otherwise the buffer will be left in an inconsistent state.
-Automatically, an attempt will be made to fix it when the edit object gets collected, but often that doesn't happen when you expect, and will result in a warning printed to the console.
-In other words, you always should bracket an edit in a ``try..finally`` block.
+An attempt will be made to fix errors when the edit object gets collected, but often that doesn't happen when you expect, and will result in a warning printed to the console.
+In other words, you should always bracket an edit in a ``try..finally`` block.

 The command name passed to ``begin_edit()`` is used for repeat, macro recording, and for describing the action when undoing/redoing it.
-If you're making an edit outside of a ``TextCommand``, almost never should you supply a command name.
+If you're making an edit outside of a ``TextCommand``, you should almost never supply a command name.

 If you have created an edit object, and call a function that creates another